Truman5/T5/README.md

 # T5
 FEWDt

 This page is the future home of an application game called "Cee-Lo".
-This is a dice game of chance that has had a resurgence in popular culture, with roots from acient times.
+This is a dice game of chance that has had a resurgence in popular culture, with roots from ancient times.

 CEE-LO.com